3 things I learnt on how not to get insane while working from home

 I wasn’t acting like my freelance job was there to stay.
 I wasn’t making myself comfortable with it.
 So I made a list of all the things that made me feel my work was only temporary.
 And for each of them, I tried to make amends in my daily life, and this is how this third year is going.

-I am worth dressing up
+I am worth getting dressed

 If this sounds obvious, believe me, it’s not.
 Hygiene must be taken for granted, but I couldn’t see why waste time and money to look put together if no one was seeing me.
 However, paraphrasing Marie Kondo, if you always wear sweatpants you became a sweatpants person.
 Reading The curated closet by Anushka Rees made me realize I was feeling discomfort all day because of this, and I wanted to feel I was worthy of the effort again.